-So, I found this video on AtlasObscura.com and knew I had to write a post about this.
+When I found this video on AtlasObscura.com, I knew had to write a post about this.
 First of all, it’s about a duel that took place in 1892 between Princess Pauline Metternich and a fellow aristocrat – a countess, in fact.
 Interesting?
 Check.
 Come to find out, they fought the duel topless.
 This sends the story into WTF territory.
 The video covers the basics:

 Of course, I had to know more.
 Here’s what I found out.

 If her name sounds familiar, it’s probably because her grandfather was the famous Austrian diplomat Count Metternich – the one who unfucked Europe after Napoleon’s defeat and exile.